 - at the end of their shift, prior to their major rest break.

-The exemption provides flexibility for domestic/non-revenue purposes only as the NHVR wants to protect drivers from commercial pressures leading to longer work time.
-For example, it can't be used to drive the vehicle to a mechanic for repairs or to get home at the end of a trip.
-The exemption can only be used under standard hours, if additional work time is needed for commercial needs, drivers and operators should apply for BFM or AFM accreditation.
+The exemption provides flexibility for non-commercial purposes only as the NHVR wants to protect drivers from commercial pressures leading to longer work time.
+Because of this, it can't be used, for example, to drive the vehicle to a mechanic for repairs or to get home at the end of a journey.
+The exemption can only be used under Standard Hours, if additional work time is needed for commercial needs, drivers and operators should apply for BFM or AFM accreditation.

 The Heavy Vehicle Advisory Publication – Personal use of fatigue-regulated heavy vehicles (PDF, 179KB) contains further information on the exemption, including:

 - when and when not to use the exemption

 - what constitutes a fatigue-regulated heavy vehicle

 - how to safely manage this time

 - what to do after having used the exemption.